Alternative Education

 Our education programmes use real-world equine tasks to develop both practical and personal skills.

-• Horse Psychology & Training: Students learn how horses think and behave, then apply this knowledge to train horses through activities such as obstacle courses and helping horses overcome fear of new objects.
+• Horse Psychology and Training: Students learn how horses think and behave, then apply this knowledge to train horses through activities such as obstacle courses and helping horses overcome fear of new objects.

-• Stable & Yard Management: Students take on daily responsibilities including mucking out stables and fields, grooming, equine first aid, and feeding and nutrition.
+• Stable and Yard Management: Students take on daily responsibilities, including mucking out stables and fields, horse care, equine first aid, and feeding and nutrition.

 • Life Skills Development: Through these tasks, students build essential life skills such as confidence, perseverance, communication, teamwork, responsibility, and relationship-building.